KevinNjogu/Python-OCR/README.md

 | [**Micah Njeru**](https://github.com/MicahNjeru/) | <a href="https://github.com/MicahNjeru"><img href="https://github.com/MicahNjeru" src="https://avatars.githubusercontent.com/u/97245548?v=4" alt="Micah Njeru" width="200"/></a> |

 *Process*
-1. Python-OCR on PDFs
+1. Python-OCR on Images
 2. Web Scraping on data from output of step 1
 3. Saving data from step 1 & 2 into AWS S3.

 *Tools Used*
-1. Jupyter notebooks - for OCR script writing
+1. Visual Studio Code - for OCR script writing & for script prototyping
-2. Visual Studio Code - for script prototyping
+2. Pytesseract - for performing OCR on PIL images
+3. PIL - for image processing capabilities

 ## Resources
 We used the folloring tutorials to achieve our desired goals: